MrWillCom/awesome/README.md

 *   [Chalarangelo/30-seconds-of-code](https://github.com/Chalarangelo/30-seconds-of-code) - Short code snippets for all your development needs

-*   [menzi11/BullshitGenerator](https://github.com/menzi11/BullshitGenerator) -  Needs to generate some texts to test if my GUI rendering codes good or not. so I made this.

 ## Go

 *   [jesseduffield/lazydocker](https://github.com/jesseduffield/lazydocker) - The lazier way to manage everything docker